 SaaS has also had a significant impact on education.
 With SaaS, educational institutions can provide students with access to educational materials and resources from anywhere, anytime.
 SaaS applications can also help teachers to manage classrooms more effectively and engage with students in new ways.

 SaaS has transformed the finance industry, providing businesses access to powerful financial management tools.
 With SaaS, businesses can manage their finances more effectively, automate processes, and make data-driven decisions.

-The SaaS industry is growing exponentially every year and will continue to do so with improvements in technology.
-Also, with the internet penetration of many countries growing, the big-time SaaS market overall will gain a lot more value in the near future.
+The SaaS industry is growing exponentially every year and will continue to do so with technological improvements.
+Also, with the growth of internet penetration in many countries, the big-time SaaS market will gain much more value soon.